inkshare/web/exampleSite/content/team/malli-kosuri.md

 weight: 1
 ---

-**Malli Kosuri** is the visionary behind **InkShare**, combining over 16 years of development experience with a deep passion for innovation and technology.
-As the Founder and Lead Engineer, Malli has a unique ability to identify cutting-edge technologies, suggest viable solutions, and seamlessly merge analog and digital experiences through products like the **AI Ink Pen** and **personalized disbound journals and notebooks**.
+Malli Kosuri is the visionary Founder and Engineer behind **InkShare**, bringing over 16 years of development experience and a deep passion for leadership and innovation.
+Known for combining **market foresight** with **common-sense software development**, Malli excels in transforming ideas into practical solutions that meet real-world needs.

-Malli’s leadership at InkShare is driven by a commitment to creating high-quality, eco-friendly products that not only meet customer needs but also promote sustainability.
-With expertise in both software and hardware, Malli ensures that every InkShare product is designed with precision, practicality, and innovation in mind.

-When not leading product development at InkShare, Malli enjoys exploring the latest trends in AI, technology, and creative design.
+With expertise in:

+- **Leadership** and team building
+- **Freelancing recruitment** and managing talent
+- **Budgeting** and resource management
+- **Solution architecture and market development**
+- **Strategic documentation** and planning

+Malli’s approach emphasizes practical thinking and adaptability, leading InkShare to create intuitive, AI-powered products for the modern world.